CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Defeat 5 Sothai
 - **Rewards:** 15 Shrine Stones
 - **Recommendations:** I have a weakness for Sothai purely because the original event had a pretty wardrobe reward attached to Sothai battles.
 But objectively, this is... another quest!
 Decide what you want to do with it!

+###Gentle, Magical Being - HuntS1.2

+- **Location:** Elder Library
+- **Unlocked by:** Hunt Trail: HuntS1 The Curator of Elder Library
+- **Type:** Battle, Collection
+- **Requirements:** Defeat 3 Mirdor and deliver 10 Wood, 10 Rope, and 3 Spider Legs
+- **Rewards:** 25 Hunter Tokens
+- **Recommendations:**  Read the quest description carefully: you won't be able to find the Mirdor until you've opened the Bard's domain of the Hunt, making this the only HuntS1.2 quest that requires having progressed to the Hunt Season 4.
+If you haven't gotten that far yet, rejoice in the fact that you'll be able to dovetail this quest with Season 4 requirements. :)

 ### Golden Tooth Monsters - SurfaceC